BramVan-Oosterhout/katacoda-scenarios/foswiki2/workbenchone/intro.md

 This approach should not discourage you from experimenting with the components presented.
 Feel free to modify any of the examples to experiment.
 The solutions will include a "reset' instruction so you can undo all your changes if desired.
 Or you can restart the scenario to refresh completely.

 Throughout this scenario we will be referring to Foswiki macros.
 These are normally identified by surrounding them with percent (%) marks.
-For readability this scenario omits the percent marks where the macro is references in the plain text.
+For readability this scenario omits the percent marks where the macro is referenced in the plain text.
 Code blocks will show the complete code, including percent marks.

 <!-- Solution text (if any) goes here -->